 Fourth, we have the overseer, who copes from a resolution-based mindset.
 When involving themselves, they will ask questions of both the children, and help them come to an understanding.
 They are modeling that a calm, rational approach will help find a resolution to the difficult situation.

-Provide them with the opportunity to sit in their emotions.
+Provide children with the opportunity to sit in their emotions.
 This is also known as ‘the calm down’.
 A great example of this is when a child is sad… let them be sad!
 While it can be hard, do not attempt to fix the sadness for them but be present so they feel safe and comfortable to talk about what has caused them to be sad.
 The ability to identify emotions helps us cope with them.

 Talk them through the emotion; observe and state what you are seeing and validate it for them.
 For a frustrated child, an example could be, “I can see you are really having a hard time and it is causing you to feel frustrated.
 Everyone gets frustrated sometimes.”
 Leave space for them to talk about what happened that may have caused their frustration, while continuing to validate their feelings.
 You can also encourage them to take a moment to breathe and reset.
 This will help them develop skills to recognize when emotions feel too big.